 Changes in Living Memory

 Learn how people lived between the 1940s and today.
 Looking at cooking, cleaning, shopping, dress and entertainment.

-This can be bespoke if the class are focusing on a particular famous person e.g. Lord Wantage and his good friend Florence Nightingale.
+This may be bespoke if the class is focusing on a particular famous person e.g. Lord Wantage and his good friend Florence Nightingale.